-Brookdale Brings New Life to Senior Living with Yext by Helping Residents and Loved Ones Find Its Communities
+Brookdale Brings New Life to Senior Living Through Search Discoverability with Yext

 “Our residents are typically seniors in their 80s,” explains Jeff Large, Manager, Digital Content.
 “Though often, when we think of our customers, we think of an adult influencer — usually a daughter in her mid-50s — who is looking for care for a mom, or dad, or loved one.
 Then, of course, there is the prospect senior who is looking for independent or assisted living for himself or herself.
 Oftentimes widowers will seek us out.
 So we have these personas from a web perspective that help drive what we say or do through our digital presence.”